senny/emacs-eclim/README.md

 ### Projects
 The easiest way to manage your eclipse projects in emacs is to use the `eclim-manage-projects` command.
 This opens up a new buffer containing all the projects of your eclipse workspace.

+### Java

+#### code completion
+You have two possibilities to use the eclipse code completion mechanism inside emacs.

+1. standard completion using the **emacs \*completion\* buffer**
+   > to start the completion, call `eclim-emacs-complete`.
+This is bound to M-TAB by default.
+1. company-mode backend called: **company-emacs-eclim**
+   >To activate this backend, replace company-eclim with company-emacs-eclim in the eclim-backends list, or call the convenience function company-emacs-eclim-setup.

+#### organizing java imports
+Emacs eclim allows you to use the import capabilities from Eclipse.
+When you call `emacs-eclim-import-missing` the needed imports will be added automatically.
+If there are multiple classes with the same name, you can choose the right one from a provided list.

+#### class hierarchy
+You can display a hierarchy of the java class in the current buffer.
+Use the function `emacs-java-hierarchy` to open the hierarchy buffer.
+The elements in the buffer are linked to the corresponding source files.
+This does also work for compiled .class files inside JAR files.
+This feature uses JAD to decompile the java classes.
+Make sure you have the executable it in your PATH when you want to use it.

+#### override / implement methods
+With eclim you can easily choose the method you want to implement or override from a list.
+Just call `eclim-java-implement` to get a list of available method scaffolds.

 ### Ant
 You can use the function `eclim-ant-run` to execute a given ant target from the current project.
 Be aware that emacs-eclim needs to be able to locate your build.xml file.
 You can use the `eclim-ant-directory` variable or overwrite the `eclim--ant-buildfile-name` function to customize how eclim locates your main buildfile.

 ### Maven
-Beside Ant you can now run maven lifecycle phases or call a specific goal.
+Beside Ant you can now run maven life-cycle phases or call a specific goal.
 This works in all your project files, as long as emacs-eclim recognizes the eclipse project file.
 To run a maven phase just call `eclim-maven-lifecycle-phase-run` or `eclim-maven-run` to enter the name of a goal.

 ## Contributing